redhat-developer/rhdh-chart/scripts/install.md

 The purpose of the [`install.sh` script](./install.sh) is to simplify and automate the installation process of this Helm Chart on OpenShift Container Platform (OCP) clusters.
 Instead of requiring users to follow a lengthy and potentially error-prone series of manual steps, this script consolidates the process into a single, reusable command that can:

-* Detect if the OpenShit Client ([`oc`](https://docs.openshift.com/container-platform/4.16/cli_reference/openshift_cli/getting-started-cli.html)) is installed; fail if not found and report the error to the user with a call to action (installing it).
+* Detect if the OpenShift Client ([`oc`](https://docs.openshift.com/container-platform/4.16/cli_reference/openshift_cli/getting-started-cli.html)) is installed; fail if not found and report the error to the user with a call to action (installing it).

 * If cluster router base can be detected, use that value to update the helm chart installation; if not, fail and request user pass in command line flag as cluster router base could not be detected (can test this failure case with dev sandbox; can test passing case with clusterbot).